kawu/partage/README.md

 gurantees to find a most probable derivation without searching the entire space of the possible derivations.

+Some correctness-related properties (notably, monotonicity) of the A\* parser are verified using the [Coq][coq] proof assisatnt.
+See the [proofs] subfolder for more details.

 Grammar compression is also used in the A\* parser, but to a very limited extent.